uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/tanigawaNeeds.md

 ## Timeline (Deadlines and Milestones):
 * April 16th: Deliver a tested, working site
-* March 25th: Finish revisions to site for second test
+* March 25th: Finish revisions to Google Earth layering for second test *March 18th: Make placemarks for all objects
+*March 11th: Have a complete list of all the items and where they are located in Dublin
-* March 12: Finish site for first test
+* March 4th: Finish mock up of Google Earth layering for first test
-* March 4th: Finish Hypercities layering
+* March 1st: Finish Geocities layering (done)
 * Feb 25th: Finish Flash animation of 19th century map
 * Feb 18th: Have a small section of Flash animated map to prototype
-* Feb 11th: Have scanned images of 19th century map and data from text analysis of the novel for time/space representation
+* Feb 11th: Have scanned images of 19th century map and data from text analysis of the novel for time/space representation (done)

 ## Project Support:
-I will probably want/need assistance using [Hypercities](http://hypercities.com/getting-involved/map-digitization-request-form/) or [Google Maps](https://developers.google.com/maps/)(looking through the sites has made me more uncertain about what each program is and is not capable of doing).
-The group may also need a few pages (a page for each mapping project) on the exhibit site if this is possible and ammenable to the online component of the exhibit.
+Alex and I may need help with the 3D modeling portion of Project 2.
+We will also need help with the 3D printing portion.

 ## Project Goals/Outcomes:
-The goal of this project is to produce a temporally layered map of Dublin using Hypercities "time slices" and to produce a Flash animated map that shows the progressive shift in time-space relationships from chapter to chapter.
+The first goal of this project is to produce a temporally layered map of Dublin using Google Earth in order to highlight the historical long now of Ulysses’ Dublin.
+In particular, the project uses the historical, medieval map in order to show how Ulysses engages, not only with the immediate question of English colonization, but with a much longer history of colonization dating back to the Anglo-Norman invasion.
+The second goal of the project is to highlight the dislocation of the physical, exhibit objects from their geospatial reference in the text and to bridge that gap by relinking these physical objects to their geospatial reference using digital means.
+The larger goal is to highlight the ways in which the analogue and digital can interact with one another and attempt to fill the gaps left by one or the other.

 ## Personal Goals/Outcomes
 I would like to get a better sense of how Ulysses engages with time and space and learn how to use digital means to represent geospatial relationship (e.g., how to use Hypercities or Google Maps).